abdallahsayed98/petite-design2/README.md

 ### If you use library as NPM package
 ```
-import { addEventUsingSelector } from 'petite-design2';
+import { hideUsingSelector } from 'petite-design2';
 ```
 ### How to use
 ```